GaloisInc/BESSPIN-UI/client/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run test:coverage`

+Runs the unit tests with coverage enabled.
+Once complete, you can open [the coverage report](file://./coverage/lcov-report/index.html) to see the results in a browser.

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />